-In addition to just asking questions I browse social media for at least a minute or two finding out what I can about the person I am about to shoot.
-I knew she also was doing IT work and so it was the perfect time to nerd out on a few things.
-It is nice and usually less expected of girls to be this nerdy on tech but I take happily take it.
+In addition to just asking questions, I browse social media for at least a minute or two finding out what I can about the person I am about to shoot.
+I knew she was also doing IT work and so it was the perfect time to nerd out on a few things.
+It is nice and usually less expected of girls to be this nerdy on tech, but I happily take it.

 Screw It, Just Shoot

 As you might expect, the clock was not our friend that day.
-After all the talking it was more close to midnight as we started.
-But honestly, who cares.
+After all the talking it was closer to midnight as we started.
+But honestly, who cares?
 I like to approach it as if the process of taking pictures should not be what matters but the experience I have with the other person.
-Taking the shots just have become more and more secondary to me.
+Taking the shots just has become more and more secondary to me.

-And yeah, we have had some fun times, I bet you can tell by the this image.
+And yeah, we have had some fun times, I bet you can tell by this image.
 I am basically just waiting to catch such an in-posed, in-staged moment.
-Yet I have to acknowledge that with shooting film, it can be harder to actually catch those moments as for the heavy and slow medium format cameras I like to use.
+Yet I must acknowledge that with shooting film, it can be harder to catch those moments as for the heavy and slow medium format cameras I like to use.

 What Makes Me Happy

-What makes me still happy and I like about photography is to get a response from the person I shot with and an image that froze the moment of having a connection.
+What makes me still happy, and I like about photography is to get a response from the person I shot with and an image that froze the moment of having a connection.
 That is my challenge and what fulfils me.
-This is why I press a shutter button in the first place.
+Therefore, I press the shutter button in the first place.
 And this is what keeps me going!